TabbenBenchmark/tabben/scripts/README.md

 The standard split names are `train`, `valid`, and `test` (having a `valid` split is optional, but a `test` set is required).

-Other metadata can be included in this file with keys that start with `_`, but it's probably better to use other formats for the majority of metadata (otherwise it requires reading the entire data file in order to read metadata).
+Other metadata can be included in this file with keys that start with `_`, but it's probably better to use other formats for the majority of metadata (otherwise it requires having the data file in order to read metadata).

 (Files should *not* require `pickle`.)